MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    The number of duplicate records found displays under **Duplicates**.
 The **Records deduplicated** column shows which entities had duplicate records and the percentage of duplicated records.

+1. If you added an enriched entity, select **Use enriched entities**.
+For more information, see [Enrichment for data sources](data-sources-enrichment.md).

 1. To manage rules, choose any of the following:
    - **Create a new rule**: Select **Add rule** under the appropriate entity.
    - **Change rule conditions**: Select the rule and then **Edit**.
 Change fields, add or remove conditions, or add or remove exceptions.